• Skip to primary navigation

 • At first, gently fold in the mix for a few seconds, then use a regular whisk and gently stir until everything is thoroughly blended and you have a beautiful brown mousse.
 Note: don't overmix here.
 It is important to work quickly but not vigorously, so the peaked egg whites won't deflate too much.

-• Divide the mousse evenly into 4 small cups, ramekins, or serving bowl.
+• Divide the mousse evenly into 4 small cups, ramekins, or serving bowls.

 • Chill in the refrigerator for at least 30 minutes (I usually let it sit for 2 hours, or you can let it sit overnight.)